For additional recreational and other opportunities for Wounded Warriors and their families, please visit this LINK.

 Soldiers Who Salsa uses dance as therapy for wounded or injured military members and their families....active and retired.
 The mission of Soldiers Who Salsa is to enhance and enrich the lives of active and retired members of the U.S. Armed Forces and their families through a unique program incorporating therapeutic social dancing with a variety of music and professional instruction.

-Link to a separate page with countless organizations that provide therapy or service dogs accompanied by relevant articles relating to therapy dogs.
+Link to a separate page with countless organizations that provide therapy dogs, service dogs, and companion pets.
+Also includes relevant articles.

 Fitness - Catch A Lift Fund